Phileosopher/commonplace/people-conflicts-casual.md

 - Thank them for their patience and restate what you heard.
 - If you'll unlikely hear them again clearly enough, suggest a more audible time in the future or to write to each other.

-When people ask probing questions you don't want to answer:
+### When people ask probing questions you don't want to answer

-- While they come across as pushy, people often speak in a way they imagine is fine in a discussion.
+While they come across as pushy, people often speak in a way they imagine is fine in a discussion.

-- Ask *their* opinion on the matter, then give them information that changes their initial judgment.
+Ask *their* opinion on the matter, then give them information that changes their initial judgment.

-- If you *really* don't want to answer or believe they're interrogating, communicate a statement about it, then repeat that exact same statement if they circle around to that question later.
+If you *really* don't want to answer or believe they're interrogating, communicate a statement about it, then repeat that exact same statement if they circle around to that question later.

-When someone is sharing too much personal information:
+### When someone is sharing too much personal information

-- They want a connection and don't realize they're alienating themselves.
+They want a connection and don't realize they're alienating themselves.

-- Immediately say one of the following:
+Immediately say one of the following:

 - "I'm probably not the person to tell this to."
 - "Whoa, TMI!"
 - "Let's not talk about this, someone might hear you."
 - "It hurts me to hear this, let's talk about something else."

-- If the person continues to over-share, use a more casual and engaging environment like going to a movie.
+If the person continues to over-share, use a more casual and engaging environment like going to a movie.

-If someone is talking incessantly or loudly:
+### If someone is talking incessantly or loudly

 1. Lean forward and assume a calm and patient demeanor.
    - People keep talking because they don't feel they've adequately expressed themselves.